secwexen/aapp-mart/README.md

 ## Installation: AI Red-Team Simulation & Attack-Path Engine (Coming Soon)

-AAPP‑MART is currently in development.
+AAPP‑MART is currently under active development and the installation process is not yet finalized.

+The installation instructions, environment setup, and deployment workflow will be published in an upcoming release.

 For detailed information, see the [Development Guide](docs/development.md).